 12.1 We will use all reasonable endeavours to provide to you the mode of transport or services the subject of the Booking but, in circumstances beyond our control, we may without notice substitute other means of transport or service.
 These Conditions apply to any such substituted transport or services and, subject to your rights under any applicable Laws (including the Australian Consumer Law) as referred to in Article 2.4, we will not be liable for any Loss you may incur as a result of any such substitution.
 In addition, we operate a number of different aircraft types with unique equipment, interior layout and service offerings and do not guarantee that you will travel on a particular aircraft type or will be able to utilise in-flight entertainment systems.

-12.2 There may be health and safety, security, weather, operational (for airport closures or low fuel due to airport congestion), mechanical or other reasons that mean it is necessary or we reasonably believe it is necessary for your flight to land at a destination other than that specified in the booking.
-If this occurs, we will make all reasonable endeavours to take you to the specified destination but subject to applicable Laws including the Australian Consumer Law. we do not have any obligation to you in relation to the time this will take nor the means of transport that will be used.
+12.2 There may be health and safety, security, weather, operational (for example airport closures or low fuel due to airport congestion), mechanical or other reasons that mean it is necessary or we reasonably believe it is necessary for your flight to land at a destination other than that specified in the Booking.
+If this occurs, we will make all reasonable endeavours to take you to the specified destination but subject to applicable Laws including the Australian Consumer Law, we do not have any obligation to you in relation to the time this will take nor the means of transport that will be used.

 12.3 It is very important to understand that because air travel is inherently uncertain, scheduled flight times are estimated times only.
 When you make a Booking, we or an Authorised Agent will tell you the scheduled time of your flights.
 We do not guarantee flight times or schedules, and that do not form part of your contract of carriage with us.
 The scheduled times will also be noted on your Itinerary and may be noted on your booking.
 If we change the time of your flight, where practicable, we will make reasonable attempts to contact you or your Authorised Agent, using the contact details you have provided us.
 However, we are not able to guarantee that we will contact you, and so you should check prior to your flight to make sure your flight times have not changed.

 12.5 As air travel is inherently uncertain, we may need to cancel or delay and reschedule flights or services due to reasons including (but not limited to) industrial action, landing restrictions, airport loading restrictions, unsuitable weather conditions, technical problems, operational reasons, or any event beyond our reasonable control.
 Scheduled flight times are not guaranteed.
-As a low cost carrier with restricted operational flexibility, our ability to quickly re-accomodate you in the event of a delay or cancellation may be more constrained.
+As a low cost carrier with restricted operational flexibility, our ability to quickly re-accommodate you in the event of a delay or cancellation may be more constrained.
 We are not liable for any Loss which you may incur as a result of any such delayed or rescheduled flight or service, except as provided for under the Australian Consumer Law, other applicable Laws or Conventions or in accordance with our Compensation Policy.